jganong/QWERkey/README.md

-# Baklava Keyboard Layout with Sticky Sweet Keys
+# Baklava Keyboard Layout -- Sweet Layers with Sticky Keys

-This is a version of QWERKey forked from (https://github.com/MicahElliott/QWERkey) with the additon of sticky keys from xkbset.
+This is a keyboard layout for X11, optimized for minimal reach, inspired by (https://github.com/MicahElliott/QWERkey) with the additon of sticky keys from xkbset.

 The CapsLock key now serves as the Ctrl key.
-All the keys (except CapsLock) work much as they do without kb, but with additional superpowers.
+All the keys (except CapsLock) work much as they do without baklava, but with additional superpowers.

 One superpower is Sticky keys.